 Local businesses often put on events that need catering.
 As a restaurant, you have the expertise required to provide these events with great food.
-Do it well, and corporate catering can be great to increase your bottom line.
+Do it well, and corporate catering can be a great way to expand your customer base.

-Catering business events is different from serving food in a restaurant.
+Catering business events is different from serving food in a restaurant or online ordering.
 While you’ll want the food you serve at the event to be related to what you serve at the restaurant, you will have to tweak the menu to make it suitable for a corporate setting.

 Many restaurants that offer catering services have specific offerings they provide, although you could be more flexible if you have the resources.
 Types of packages you could offer include individual pre-prepared meals or buffet style food selections.

-Other things you’ll need to consider before offering catering services are whether or not you need to purchase extra equipment (packaging equipment, utensils, portable cooking equipment, etc.), where you will prepare the food (in your restaurant or on-site), whether you will provide staff to help with serving, and whether you will deliver the food.
+Other things you’ll need to consider before offering catering services are whether or not you need to purchase extra equipment (packaging equipment, utensils, portable cooking equipment, etc.), where you will prepare the food (in your restaurant or on-site), whether you will provide staff to help with serving, and whether you will provide a delivery service.

 Here are some examples of restaurants that offer packages to businesses: